-For more detailed guidance, check out this resource from the American Kennel Club.
-Remember, a balanced diet should mainly consist of animal protein, with sweet potatoes as an occasional treat.
+To get more specific instructions, see this article by the American Kennel Club.
+Keep in mind that a balanced diet should include animal protein with sweet potatoes being a treat.

 Nutritional Benefits of Sweet Potatoes for Dogs